yagizyalcintas/UR-10-rg6/comparison.md

 installing for Python3:

 -pip3 install --user ur_rtde
 note: Make sure your pip version >=19.3, otherwise the install might fail.
+Also you may need to install git,cmake and wheel.

 Issues:
 -Servoj_example and speedj_example is risky for the robot making it hitting itself, I used a lower velocity,accaleration, longer sleep time to be more safe.
 Using Emergency button is crucial for testing this script.